-The Vice-Chancellor will accept or reject the appeal and their decision is final; there is no further right of appeal.
+The Pro-Vice-Chancellor (Education) or nominee will accept or reject the appeal and their decision is final; there is no further right of appeal.

-Where the Vice-Chancellor's rejects the appeal or ten days elapsing from the Registrar's decision to withdraw visa sponsorship (whichever is shorter) the immigration sponsorship shall be withdrawn and the student must leave the University and comply with the exit requirements of their visa or similar.
+Where the Pro-Vice-Chancellor (or nominee) rejects the appeal or ten days have elapsed from the Registrar & Secretary's decision to withdraw immigration sponsorship (whichever is shorter) the immigration sponsorship shall be withdrawn and the student must leave the University and comply with the immigration permission exit requirements.

-Where the Vice-Chancellor is unavailable to review the appeal within the timescale the Deputy Vice-Chancellor or Pro-Vice Chancellor(s) may consider the appeal.
+Where the Pro-Vice-Chancellor (or nominee) is unavailable to review the appeal within the timescale the Deputy Vice-Chancellor or Pro-Vice Chancellor(s) may consider the appeal.